-Description Fair Value Hierarchy March 31, 2024 December 31, 2023 Carrying Amount Fair Value Carrying Amount Fair Value 9.75% senior secured notes due 2026 (Note 6) Level 2 \$ 310.0 \$ 149.7 \$ 310.0 \$ 180.5
+Description Fair Value Hierarchy March 31, 2025 December 31, 2024 Carrying Amount Fair Value Carrying Amount Fair Value 9.75% senior secured notes due 2026 (Note 8) Level 2 \$ 310.0 \$ 202.4 \$ 310.0 \$ 205.4

-9. Sale of Television Assets (Assets Held for Sale & Discontinued Operations)
+11. Sale of Television Assets (Assets Held for Sale & Discontinued Operations)

-On February 9, 2023, the Company entered into various asset and real property purchase agreements (together the "Purchase Agreements") to sell substantially all its television and certain real estate assets (together the "Purchased Assets") which comprise the Company's television operations known as MegaTV, serving the United States of America and Puerto Rico, to Voz Media, Inc. ("Voz Media") for \$64 million.
-Pursuant to the Purchase Agreements, the Purchased Assets include: licenses, permits and authorizations issued by the FCC; programming content, equipment, leases and contracts used in or related to the operation of MegaTV; and certain real properties located in Miami, Florida and Puerto Rico as part of the transaction.
+On February 9, 2023, the Company entered into various asset and real property purchase agreements (together the "Voz Agreements") to sell substantially all its television and certain real estate assets (together the "Purchased Assets") which comprised the Company's television operations known as MegaTV, serving the United States of America and Puerto Rico, to Voz Media, Inc. ("Voz Media") for \$64.0 million.
+Pursuant to the Voz Agreements, the Purchased Assets included: licenses, permits and authorizations issued by the FCC; programming content, equipment, leases and contracts used in or related to the operation of MegaTV; and certain real properties located in Miami, Florida and Puerto Rico as part of the transaction.

-On September 20, 2023, the Company terminated the Purchase Agreements because Voz Media did not cure its material breach to timely close on the transaction when notified by the Company.
-The Company had recorded \$1.1 million of related legal fees and costs related to the transaction and once the Purchase Agreements were terminated, due to the buyer's material breach, the Company offset the buyer's \$3.8 million non-refundable deposit with these costs and recognized the difference of \$2.7 million as other operating income on its statements of operations which is within discontinued operations.
-On October 10, 2023, the Company filed a lawsuit related to the contemplated sale of its Mega TV television network and other related assets to Voz Media, Inc. The Company settled with Voz Media, Inc. and recovered monetary damages against the plaintiffs during the three months ended March 31, 2024.
+On September 20, 2023, the Company terminated the Voz Agreements because Voz Media did not cure its material breach to timely close on the transaction when notified by the Company.
+On October 10, 2023, the Company filed a lawsuit related to the contemplated sale of its MegaTV television network and other related assets to Voz Media, Inc. On March 13, 2024, the Company settled with Voz Media, Inc. and agreed to the recovery of monetary damages against the plaintiffs.

-The Company continues to pursue the sale of these television and real estate assets.
-The Company expects the assets to be sold within one year.

-In accordance with FASB ASC Topic 360-10-45-9, Long-Lived Assets Classified as Held for Sale, management determined that the ongoing plans to sell its television and certain real estate assets meet the held for sale criteria as of the balance sheet date of these financial statements.
+Although the Company continues to pursue the sale of these television and real estate assets and expects the assets to be sold within one year, in accordance with FASB ASC Topic 360-10-45-9, Long-Lived Assets Classified as Held for Sale, management determined that with the exception of the Puerto Rico television licenses, permits and authorizations issued by the FCC and certain related transmission equipment, and the real properties located in Miami, Florida, the ongoing plans to sell its MegaTV and certain real estate assets in Puerto Rico no longer meet the criteria to classify the assets as held for sale as of December 31, 2024, and as of the balance sheet date of these unaudited condensed consolidated financial statements.
+The assets which no longer met the held for sale criteria as of December 31, 2024 were reclassified to their respective held and used classifications as of January 1, 2023.

-The table below represents a summary of the assets and liabilities classified as held for sale as of March 31, 2024 and 2023 on the Company's Unaudited Condensed Consolidated Balance Sheet (in thousands).
+The table below represents a summary of the remaining assets classified as held for sale as of March 31, 2025 and December 31, 2024 on the Company's unaudited condensed consolidated balance sheets (in thousands).